When it's ready™

 You can hear my answer at 51:39 in the recording.
 Editing a bit for clarity,

 I'm going to have to say "When it's ready"... and here's why.
 I'm not going to promise something that people are going to make business decisions around, and then be wrong about it.
 We think it's going to be coming out in 2014.
-Whether it's early 2014 or mid-2014 depends on how much help we get and things that we don't know yet.
+Whether it's early 2014 or later in 2014 depends on how much help we get and things that we don't know yet.
 The thing about open source is that our resources are uncertain.
 And if you want to get it out sooner, help make our resources more certain by funding someone to work on problems that exist in core, by getting your developers in there and testing it and using it so that we uncover more bugs sooner.

 What does "When it's ready" mean?